Clinical Practice in Exercise Physiology 2 (9382.2)

 Extensions & Late submissions

-Students who are enrolled in this unit but with another unit(s) of study in the course yet to complete will be able to undertake placement but will not be eligible to sit the Exit Exam until all other units of study have been passed.
-Even if all placement requirements and documentation has been submitted, the grade for this unit will remain withheld until all other course units are completed and the Exit Exam is passed.
+Students who are enrolled in this unit but still have another unit(s) of study in the course to complete are able to undertake and complete their clinical placement requirements but are not be eligible to sit the Exit Exam until all other units of study have been passed.
+Even if all placement requirements and documentation has been submitted, the grade for this unit will remain withheld (WH) until all other course units are completed and the Exit Exam is passed.

 Special assessment requirements